mayamcdougall/NotePaper/README.md

 	* **reverse**

 	This will reverse the sorting order.
-Alphabetical will start at Z and Numerical will start with the most used tag.
+Alphabetical will start at Z and Numerical will start with the least used tag.

 * **list,cloud**